cdktf/cdktf-provider-cloudflare/docs/totalTls.csharp.md

 - *Type:* object

-Enable Total TLS for the zone.
+If enabled, Total TLS will order a hostname specific TLS certificate for any proxied A, AAAA, or CNAME record in your zone.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/total_tls#enabled TotalTls#enabled}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/total_tls#enabled TotalTls#enabled}

 ---